-Renovate your hallway with our panelling tips
+Renovate your hallway with our modern panelling ideas

 Decorating your hallway is important for setting the scene in your home.
 Sometimes it’s an overlooked part of the house, however, we believe it can add so much joy when entering and leaving your home.

 Blend your paneling with a soft shade of grey/blue like ourhouseourhome25 to create a subtle yet modern look.
-Rather than having a bold contrast on your walls, paint both your walls and panelling the same colour to make your space flow to allow the decor break up the space.
+Rather than having a bold contrast on your walls, paint both your walls and panelling the same colour to make your space flow to allow the decor to break up the space.

 Under your stairs can sometimes get overlooked when considering the design stage of a home improvement.
-A great way to add instant style and depth is to makeover your spandrel like this bold and full of character design by houseofmaram.
+A great way to add instant style and depth is to makeover your spandrel like this bold and full-of-character design by houseofmaram.

 Interior tip: Match your spandrel panels by using colours that flow with your room.
 For colourful rooms like houseofmaram’s, use the same wall colours so that your stairs flow with the rest of your space.

 Interior tip: half wall panelling is great for breaking up the space and walls in your hallway.
-Adding artwork will also break up sharp contrasts for a toned down look.
+Adding artwork will also break up sharp contrasts for a toned-down look.

 Related reads: how to make your own gallery wall in your home

-For practical hallways, design your panelling to compliment the way you use the space.
+For practical hallways, design your panelling to complement the way you use the space.
 For example, this hallway paneling idea by ournewbuild_avalon uses the entranceway to create a statement look with panelled walls with hooks for coats and bags.
 This way, your space will always look stylish and full of character, even when nothing is hanging up.

-Stairs and landing panelling idea
+6. Stairs and landing wall panelling idea

-If you’re looking to panel your hallway, why not carry on the look throughout your landing for an easy flowing look in your home?
+If you’re looking to panel your hallway, why not carry on the look throughout your landing for an easy-flowing look in your home?
 We love this elegant and minimal stairs and landing panel idea by my_home_journey that uses a neutral white and grey colour scheme to add depth.

 Related reads: Cozy Grey Living Room Ideas with images

-Elegant cottage panelled hallway idea
+7. Elegant cottage wall panelled hallway idea

-Colourful hallway panelling idea
+8. Colourful hallway wall panelling idea

-Interior tip: using pink tones evokes the feelings of love, romance and softness, which is perfect for setting a homely and welcoming ambience to your home.
+Interior tip: using pink tones evokes feelings of love, romance and softness, which is perfect for setting a homely and welcoming ambience to your home.

-Panelling under the stairs idea
+9. Wall panelling under the stairs idea

 Looking to add character under your stairs?
-Do-up the empty space with panelling to give your stairs a stylish makeover like this modern design by home_by_the_sea22.
+Do up the empty space with panelling to give your stairs a stylish makeover like this modern design by home_by_the_sea22.

 Unused space in the home, like under your stairs can become a dumping ground or a wasted space, but this clever idea shows us how to maximise on style and practicality.

-Small hallway panelling idea
+10. Small hallway wall panelling idea